Waran-alt/meta-documentation/templates/work_history/README.md

          - Else go to step 3

 3. **Create the WHEF**
-   - Copy `assets/TEMPLATE.md` to appropriate branch folder in `../outputs/work_history/branches/[branch]/`
+   - Copy `meta-documentation/templates/work_history/assets/TEMPLATE.md` to appropriate branch folder in `meta-documentation-outputs/work_history/branches/[branch]/`
    - Rename using naming convention
    - Based on the git staging area, fill in details following template structure (including guideline parenthesis and validation checklist)

 4. **Add Details**
-   - Read `assets/conversation_tracking.md`: Review the conversation tracking file to gather additional context and details about the changes made
+   - Read `meta-documentation-outputs/templates/work_history/conversation_tracking.md`: Review the project's conversation tracking file to gather additional context and details about the changes made

 5. **User Validation**
    - Present the draft entry to the user for review and approval